 - Meet the definition of a volunteer as described by law (RCW 52.12.035) and complying with the WWU Volunteer Registration Program.

 Affiliate Graduate Faculty members are approved to perform the following duties:

-- Participate as a third committee member on a thesis or graduate project
+- Participate as a third committee member on a thesis, dissertation or graduate project

 - Serve as third member of comprehensive examination committee

 If the candidate meets the Eligibility requirements outlined above, the Department Chair will forward a nomination and the candidate’s vita to the Graduate School for approval by the Dean.

 - Candidates must be appointed separately to serve on an additional thesis or comprehensive examination committee

 - Appointments expire after graduation or termination of the graduate student for committee members

 At times students and faculty develop programs that are more interdisciplinary than the master’s programs described in this catalog.
 In each instance this requires a complete Graduate School application and a proposed plan of study that has been approved by the graduate faculty and departments the student intends to work with and by the University’s Graduate Faculty Governance Council.
 At least two or more graduate disciplines must be involved.

 Programs of this type are restricted by several factors: current offerings which can provide a basis for the individual program; availability of appropriate faculty; the applicant’s academic preparation and ability; and the internal logic, or relationship of the elements of the proposed program.
 Each case is considered on its merits.